-In this handbook, you will find information important to you as a leader of a student organization, pro bono group, or journal at the College of Law.
+In this handbook you will find information important to you as a leader of a student organization or pro bono group at the College of Law.
 You will also find a list of requirements to be a student organization or pro bono group, suggestions to make your job easier, and instructions on various tasks.
 This handbook is the manual for the formatting and operation of all student groups (pro bono groups and student orgs) within the law school.
-However, all student groups must also know and abide by the ASU Student Organization Handbook and all ASU Rules governing student groups at Arizona State University.
-Student leaders and student organization officers are responsible for reading and understanding these rules.
+However, all student groups must also know and abide by the ASU Student Organization Support guidelines and all ASU Rules governing student groups at Arizona State University.
+Student leaders and student organization officers are responsible to read and understand these rules.
 The ASU guidelines govern all student organizations, even in the case of unregistered student organizations or in regards to events held off campus.
-The ASU quidelines can be found at https://eoss.asu.edu/sites/default/files/student_org_handbook.pdf.
+The ASU guidelines can be found at https://eoss.asu.edu/clubs/tempe/students.

 While we have tried to include everything, it is impossible to do so.
-This is a starting point for student leaders, however, if there is a situation that this manual does not address or if you have questions beyond what is included here, please see Student Services.
+This is a starting point for student leaders, however, if there is a situation that this manual does not address or if you have questions beyond what is included here, please see the Office of Academic Services.